All Episodes

 It's amazing the stuff that you learn listening to this program.

-I'm gonna skip Biden.
+I'm going to skip Biden.

-I have I've had my I've had my fill of uh Biden, and we got it only have six or seven bites of him here today.
+We only have six or seven bites of him here today.

-Geitner don't care.
+Geithner, don't care.

 Yeah, this is good.

-He's on PBS the news hour last night.
+He's on PBS the News Hour last night.

 Brown says, here we are again this week.